Clinical Trials Logo

 Study type: Interventional

 Gastroparesis is a chronic disease of the stomach that causes delayed gastric emptying without stenosis.
 The clinical symptoms of gastroparesis include nausea, vomiting, early satiety, post-prandial fullness, bloating, belching, and upper abdominal discomfort Gastroparesis cardinal symptoms index (GCSI) is a reliable, reproducible, and valid instrument for measuring symptom severity in patients with gastroparesis.
 This will be a randomized controlled trial of all the patients who are referred to the University of Arkansas Medical Sciences (UAMS) for gastric peroral endoscopic pyloromyotomy (G-POEM) for treatment of refractory and severe gastroparesis.
 During G-POEM procedure, either single or double pyloromyotomy will be performed with randomization.
-We aim to compare clinical outcomes and the efficacy of single versus double pyloromyotomy in G-POEM for refractory and severe gastroparesis.
+The aim is to compare clinical outcomes and the efficacy of single versus double pyloromyotomy in G-POEM for refractory and severe gastroparesis.

 NCT ID: NCT06068127 Recruiting - Esophageal Cancer Clinical Trials